Meet the Currans

 Endorsed by physicians, musicians, athletes and others willing to invest in pediatric health care, Stars of the Season has garnered a reputation as an edgy and fun star-studded affair.
 Similarly, the Advisory Council has become recognized as a philanthropic force to be reckoned with.

-Since its inception, Stars of the Season has raised nearly $1 million to support varied pediatric programs at Cardon Children’s Medical Center, including integrative pain management, rehabilitation and cardiothoracic surgery.
+Since its inception, Stars of the Season has raised more than $1 million to support varied pediatric programs at Cardon Children’s Medical Center, including integrative pain management, rehabilitation and cardiothoracic surgery, neonatal intensive care and integrative cancer care.

 Much like the Advisory Council continues to grow and build on its success year after year, the programs supported by Stars of the Season build upon one another to ensure comprehensive care for children of all ages.